Topics

 Daadi Amman

 Daadi Amman ['paternal grandmother'; (affectionately)] was so beautiful that her beauty had become proverbial within our entire family.
 She was so righteous that everyone spoke of her is acid purity.
 She had such skill and style in the domain of housekeeping that [all the] mothers considered it an honour to place their daughters under her supervision.
-I saw her for the time when she hadn't a tooth left in her mouth.
+I saw her for the first time when she hadn't a tooth left in her mouth.
 Her toothless mouth along with the wrinkles on her face gave the impression of a bouquet of flowers.
 She would eat her paan leaf wrapped around [‘betel leaf wrapped around betel nut and other condiments'] after grinding it in a paan mortar.
 When the colour of paan mortar.
-When the colour of paan would set in it would redden all the wrinkles of her face.
+When the colour of paan set in it would redden all the wrinkles of her face.
 The red colour set against her honey white complexion created such an image that left the observer in awe, in praise of the most praiseworthy Lord.

 As I reached the first stages of awareness, I saw myself in the lap of Daadi Amman, and saw Daadi Amman lost in the recitation Allah's Word.
-I also saw that at night, before going to sleep, it was asked that the Kalimah-e-Shahaadah ['declaration of faith] be recited and, upon waking up, it was a mandatory Mimi to recite Kalimah-e-Tayyibah ['pronouncement of God's unity and the prophet-hood of Hadhrat Muhammad (saw).
+I also saw that at night, before going to sleep, it was asked that the Kalimah-e-Shahaadah ['declaration of faith] be recited and, upon waking up, it was a mandatory custom to recite Kalimah-e-Tayyibah ['pronouncement of God's unity and the prophet-hood of Hadhrat Muhammad (saw).

-Allah sent His angel to His king Prophet(saw) and conveyed the message: "My dear Muhammad—, do not worry For you, We will turn into gold all the mountain of Makkah."
+Allah sent His angel to His king Prophet(saw) and conveyed the message: "My dear Muhammad-, do not worry for you, We will turn into gold all the mountain of Makkah."

 Allah's prophet, our Huzur(saw) ['his honour/holiness’] said: "No, I am happy with my poor brothers.
 I do wish for the world."